-Taking responsibility for the environment in which it operates, the Company bears in mind the requirements of its internal and external stakeholders and strives to contain its environmental impacts notwithstanding the nature of its business.
+Taking responsibility for the environment in which it operates, the Group bears in mind the requirements of its internal and external stakeholders and strives to contain its environmental impacts notwithstanding the nature of its business.
 For this reason, it improves its environmental management system and complies with environmental law requirements.
-In order to enhance environmental protection, SECO/WARWICK S.A. has implemented an Integrated Management System Policy in which it undertakes to use state-of-the-art technologies, act in compliance with applicable laws, and provide the resources and competences required in this area.